MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 `coordinatedAction`.
 This action defines possible dependencies and the potential delay between the events.

-- `startToStart` - Work on the specified Product Order Item begins at the same time as the related Product Order Item
+- `startToStart` - Work on the Specified Product Order Item can only be started after the Coordinated Product Order Items are started
-- `startToFinish` - Work on the specified Product Order Item begins upon the completion of the related Product Order Item
+- `startToFinish` - The Coordinated Product Order Items must complete before work on the Specified Product Order Item begins
-- `finishToStart` - Work on the related Product Order Item begins after the completion of the specified Product Order Item
+- `finishToStart` - Work on the Related Product Order Items begins after the completion of the Specified Product Order Item
-- `finishToFinish` - Work on the related Product Order Item completes at the same time as the specified Product Order Item |
+- `finishToFinish` - Work on the Related Product Order Items completes at the same time as the Specified Product Order Item

 **`Product Order` Create**